About

 Does the school have any academic specialties or is it a more general management oriented program?

 The MBA program at Ivey offers courses that sufficiently cover all areas of business management.
-During Core, students are enrolled in Accounting, Finance, Marketing, Operations, Economics, Strategy, Communications, Decision Making with Analytics and Leadership.
+During Core, students are enrolled in Accounting, Finance, Marketing, Operations, Economics, Strategy, Communications, Decision Making with Analytics and Leading People and Organizations.
 During the elective periods, students have plenty of choices from each of the subject streams listed above.
 For example, if students choose to focus on finance or strategy, the program provides students with the flexibility and options to select such courses during their elective periods.

 Ivey is sometimes labeled as a ‘consulting’ focused school because it utilizes the ‘case method’ approach to learning.
 Although the case method does lend itself well to a career in consulting, the approach is very effective in all areas of business as evidenced by the number of companies from different industries recruiting at the school and the success and diversity of our alumni.